 To top it all off, Shop Fox includes a 2-year warranty with your purchase.
 This means that in the unlikely event anything goes wrong, you aren’t the one picking up the bill and rightly so.

 For under $170, you might not think you can get a decent scroll saw, but you’d be mistaken.

-The W1713 is more than capable of dealing with any task you give to it, and with a higher than average top speed, flexibility in terms of which blades can be used and decent weight, you’d be hard-pressed to find better in this price range.
+The W1713 is more than capable of coping with any task you give to it, and with a higher than average top speed, flexibility in terms of which blades can be used and decent weight, you’d be hard-pressed to find better in this price range.

-Having your own scroll saw is a nice idea.
+Having your own scroll saw is a good idea.
 Are you over having to unplug it and look for a new outlet just because the cord isn’t long enough to reach your next destination?
 We created a list of the best cordless drill for you.
 Read it right here!

 What We Liked